The Ultimate Guide to Dating Your Family Photos

 The Ultimate Guide to Dating Your Family Photos | GoodLifePhotoSolutions.com

 Counting candles on the cake can help.
-This one is a little confusing if you didn’t know that these two little girls always celebrated their birthdays together.
+This one is a little confusing if you don’t know that these two little girls frequently celebrated their birthdays together.
 Eight candles on the left for the girl on the left and five candles for the girl on the right (who happens to be me!).

 “I (have) counted candles on a cake to determine the person’s age, used a magnifying app on my phone to read the name of the university on a diploma, googled an obituary to find a date of birth, and googled the name of a museum to determine what city/country the family was in.”